Moab Area Motorcycle Trail Riding

 choose a new adventure for each day of your visit… and your next visit.
 With that sense of freedom comes a responsibility

 to respect yourself, others, and the land itself.
-So please remember to ride within your ability, stay precisely on the
+So please remember to ride within your ability, stay precisely on the designated roads and

-trail, and yield to people or animals.
+trails, and yield to people or animals.
 This will help to keep Moab accessible and enjoyable for generations.